-At the beginning of XX ct. he correctly explained the mechanism of aurora, but his results were for long time ridiculed (e.g. by Sydney Chapman, 1888-1970, later a leading researcher on geomagnetism)-they were accepted only after 1963. when confirmed by cosmic probes.
+At the beginning of XX ct. he correctly explained the mechanism of aurora, but his results were for long time ridiculed (e.g. by Chapman)-they were accepted only after 1963. when confirmed by cosmic probes.

-a horizontal current for a long distance between Dyrafjord and Axeloen.
+a horizontal current for a long distance between Dyrafjord and Axeløen.
 This would satisfactorily explain the constant direction that the perturbation in this and other similar cases shows.

 In order to obtain a clear conception of the conditions, we will once more have recourse to my experiments with the terrella.
-The experiments shown in fig. 46, a, b and c, follow directly on to those in fig. 38, a, b and c.
-In fig. 46 a, the terrella is so turned that the screen forms an angle of 135° with its first position (fig. 38 a).
-In
+The experiments shown in fig. 46, a, b and c, follow directly on to same towards h phosb how rrella is given in as in the experiment we will nere especially direct our attention to the luminous wedge that is thrown upon the screen at about the 70th parallel depsi-co

+46 a, the terrella is so turned that the screen forms an angle of a).